-Kioko the long hair cat who I did 2 Christmas petsits for in NYC and now lives in Madrid.
+Kioko the long hair cat who I did house and pet sitting for over 2 Christmas in NYC, now lives in Madrid.
 Kioko is gorgeous and loves to play with his toys.
 He also continues to need his eye medicine given in a particular way – he and I have a long term understanding and I know how to manage this easily.

 Winning over a reticent pet in a petsit